 Is General Labour Right for Your Workplace?

 As mentioned, some industries have a greater demand for general labourers, including construction and manufacturing.
-If you’re involved in either of those industries, then general labour may be a good fit for you.
+If you’re involved in either of those industries, then general labourers may be a good fit for you.

 Those involved in other industries may still find they have a need for general labour, however, and should consider whether or not a general labourer will fit their staffing needs.